Trans-Series Asymptotics of Solutions to the Degenerate Painlev\'{e} III Equation: A Case Study: The Inverse Monodromy Problem: Asymptotic Solution

-One notes that---the asymptotic---Equation~\eqref{geek53} is a quartic equation for the indeterminate $x$, which can be solved explicitly: via a study of the four solutions to the quartic equation (see, for example, \cite{antvsnon}), in conjunction with the Asymptotics~\eqref{geek65}--\eqref{geek68} and a method-of-successive-approximations argument, it can be shown that the sought-after solution, that is, the one for which $x \! =_{\tau \to +\infty} \! \mathcal{O}(1)$, can be extracted as one of the two solutions to the quadratic equation
+One notes that the asymptotic equation \eqref{geek53} is a quartic equation for the indeterminate $x$, which can be solved explicitly: via a study of the four solutions of the quartic equation (see, for example, \cite{antvsnon}), in conjunction with the asymptotics \eqref{geek65}--\eqref{geek68}, it can be shown that the sought-after solution, that is, the one for which $x \genfrac{}{}{0pt}{3}{=}{\tau \to +\infty} \mathcal{O}(1)$, can be extracted as one of the two solutions of the quadratic equation

 where